alphauslabs/tmpdocs/docs/guides/aws-register-payer.md

 By default, the CloudFormation stack will be deployed to `us-east-1` region.
 This is because, at the time of this writing, AWS only supports CUR export definition on that region.
 If you prefer to have your S3 bucket located on a different region however, you can do the following steps.

-First, create an S3 bucket using CloudFormation.
+First, create an S3 bucket using CloudFormation using the command below.
+Make sure that you are in your desired region when deploying the stack.
 The template used for this is [here](https://alphaus-cloudformation-templates.s3.ap-northeast-1.amazonaws.com/alphauscurexportbucket-v1.yml).

 ```sh
 $ bluectl xacct create 012345678901 s3only
 ```

-Once the deployment is done, deploy the main CloudFormation template, select the "USE_EXISTING" parameter, and update the S3 bucket name (`CurS3BucketName`) and region (`CurS3BucketRegion`).
+Once the deployment is done, deploy the main CloudFormation template using the command below, select the "USE_EXISTING" parameter, and update the S3 bucket name (`CurS3BucketName`) and region (`CurS3BucketRegion`) with the values used in the first deployment.

 ```sh
 $ bluectl xacct create 012345678901